jeffmm/vimroam/README.md

     b) numbered list item 4
 ```

-For other syntax elements, see `:h vimwiki-syntax`
+For other syntax elements, see `:h vimroam-syntax`

 ## Key bindings

 ### Normal mode

 **Note:** your terminal may prevent capturing some of the default bindings
 listed below.
-See `:h vimwiki-local-mappings` for suggestions for alternative
+See `:h vimroam-local-mappings` for suggestions for alternative
 bindings if you encounter a problem.

 #### Basic key bindings